Abdullahprogramme/APS-Project/README.md

 # APS-Project
-Algorithmic Problem Solving Project.We made a Python Questionnaire using Tkinter and Numpy and random.\n Team members:
+Algorithmic Problem Solving Project.We made a Python Questionnaire using Tkinter and Numpy and random.
+Team members:
   1. Abdullah Tariq
   2. Ahla Haider